-There are a number of other factors affecting logistics within the pet food industry.
-Challenges regarding land use, environmental and air quality, economic impacts, infrastructure and other factors require long-term investment of US ports to resolve.
-While the Infrastructure Investment and Jobs Act (IIJA) passed in late 2021 provides $17 billion towards infrastructure development at US ports to support supply chains, this will be a complex process that will take time to fully resolve.
+There are several other factors affecting logistics within the pet food industry.
+Challenges regarding land use, environmental and air quality, economic impacts, infrastructure, and other factors require long-term investment of US ports to resolve.
+While the Infrastructure Investment and Jobs Act (IIJA) passed in late 2021 provides $17 billion towards infrastructure development at US ports to support supply chains, this complex process will take time to resolve fully.

 Additionally, a report from the American Trucking Association (ATA) warned that there’s a shortage of 80,000 truck drivers countrywide, along with high fuel prices, though rising wages will help fill some of these driver shortages.
 The IIJA commits a whopping $550 billion towards US projects in the transportation sector, including $110 billion for upgrading roads and bridges.
-Technological solutions are being implemented as well, with upgrades to Internet access and utility grids.
-This includes a $65 billion investment for high-speed Internet that’s necessary for today’s modern businesses.
+Technological solutions are also being implemented, upgrading Internet access and utility grids.
+This includes a $65 billion investment in high-speed Internet that’s necessary for today’s modern businesses.

 Some Ongoing Pet Food Industry Challenges

 The rise in pet ownership has driven the growth of the pet food industry.
-Challenges related to this growth will continue to impact production and logistics, with new technologies looking to offer solutions to these problems.
-According to the American Society for the Prevention of Cruelty to Animals (ASPCA), one out of five households adopted a pet during the pandemic, contributing to a significant rise is demand.
-Though typically bigger stores, including supermarkets, have been the primary sellers of pet food, industry challenges include the growing popularity of healthier organic pet food products.
-Online pet food sales have also markedly increased, as with other industries, due to the convenience to consumers.
+Challenges related to this growth will continue to impact production and logistics, with new technologies looking to solve these problems.
+According to the American Society for the Prevention of Cruelty to Animals (ASPCA), one out of five households adopted a pet during the pandemic, contributing to a significant rise in demand.
+Though typically bigger stores, including supermarkets, have been the primary pet food sellers, industry challenges include the growing popularity of healthier organic pet food products.
+Online pet food sales have also markedly increased, as with other industries, due to the convenience of consumers.

-As with other sectors, sustainability is a driver of consumer behavior for the pet food industry.
+As with other sectors, sustainability drives consumer behavior in the pet food industry.
 The challenges surrounding feeding pets in a manner sustainable to the environment and society continue to be a factor.
 In fact, 40 percent of pet parents state that environmental issues swayed their decision on what to feed their pets, while almost 75 percent look positively on brands that package their products more sustainably.

 These days, pet food consumers and producers are looking at: